Eating Disorders Treatment Q&A

 • Obsessive thoughts about physical appearance and body image

-• Feeling guilty or ashamed with regard to food and food consumption
+• Feeling guilty or ashamed about food and food consumption

 If you or a loved one feels they might be suffering from an eating disorder, we encourage you to seek help at Psychiatry of the Palm Beaches.